Dripdrop12/ipardalis/content/blog/2022-10-14-selectively-breeding-furcifer-pardalis/index.md

 ---

 This table shows roughly how much information you gain from each key male relative in a lineage tree.
-Notice - sire's sire is provides a 0% information gain.
+Notice - sire's sire provides a 0% information gain.
 Every trait from the sire's lineage is visible in him.
 Looking at the sire's sire is completely useless information because panther chameleon colors are not [mendelian traits](https://www.nature.com/scitable/topicpage/gregor-mendel-and-the-principles-of-inheritance-593/).
 Sire's sires are only helpful in determining which pairings you want to do from a genetic distance/diversity standpoint, but they are irrelevant for selective breeding purposes.

 ## Updating Your Estimate